ArielMejiaDev/arielmejiadev.github.io/content/blog/22-run-tests-locally-before-pushing-code-in-laravel.md

 ## Go further

-Husky also allows to add hooks before adding a commit.
+`Husky` also allows to add `hooks` before adding a `commit`

 ## Add pre commit hooks

-If you want to learn how to install and configure `PHPInsights` or any other package for static analyze the links for posts are at the end of the post.
+If you want to learn how to install and configure `PHPInsights` or any other package for `static analyze` the links are at the end of the post

 You can run any package or custom command, in this case I will add a artisan command from `PHPInsights`.